Check Out What the Cast of Laguna Beach Is Up to Now - E! Online

 By then, fashion student Conrad had already headed to The Hills, eager to fill up the blank page before her, a move that unearthed a true cultural phenomenon that introduced the world to the likes of Speidi, Justin Bobby and that ever-iconic phrase: "You know what you did!"

 Suddenly we were all buying up Team Heidi and Team Lauren tees from Kitson and then-presidential candidate Barack Obama was joking about how he'd use his powers to end the feud between Conrad and Heidi Montag.

 It was, in a word, wild.
-No wonder Conrad recently confessed to Hills costar Whitney Port that she "just kinda needed a clean break for a minute to kind of emotionally recover."
+No wonder Conrad later confessed to Hills costar Whitney Port that she "just kinda needed a clean break for a minute to kind of emotionally recover."

 We, however, require no such respite.
-And on LC's 36th birthday Feb.
+And with L.C. marking her 38th birthday Feb.
 1, respects must be paid.
-So swing by the surf shop, bust out your favorite white tube dress and check out what your favorite MTV alums have gotten up to in the last 17-plus years.
+So swing by the surf shop, bust out your favorite white tube dress and check out what your favorite MTV alums have gotten up to in the last two decades.
 Because while everyone's changed and they've grown, you're always gonna have that group of friends that you can come back to.